Ministry of Transportation & Infrastructure

-- AMRC 2014 and 2016 have also been retired.
+- AMRC 2014 and 2015 have been retired.
 The new versions of these courses will be available soon.
 Please check this site for updates or email Andrea_Dusanj@bcit.ca to place your name on an email update list for developments on these courses.

 To summarize, the new iteration of this program is:

 AMRC 1011 – Soils, Aggregate and Pit Management

 AMRC 1012 – Survey Design Phases and Traffic Engineering

 AMRC 1013 – Introduction to Highway Construction and Drainage

 AMRC 1014 – Development Services and Traffic Management Principles – coming in 2021